brandongallagher1999/McEmployees/README.md

 - **Warnings**
-*This software will not work without PostgreSQL setup and to properly perform please contact Brandon Gallagher*
+*This software will not work without PostgreSQL setup.
+To properly perform please contact Brandon Gallagher* *Requires that local or remote database be setup via PostgreSQL and PgAdmin IV*
 Email: brandonegallagher@gmail.com
 School Email: brandon.gallagher@uoit.net